sookinoby/sentiment-analysis2/README.md

 "I love cake"
 "I hate pizza"

 How can we encode theses sentences as numbers?
-One way is to represent the vocabulary like an encoded matrix as shown below.
+One way is to represent the vocabulary as an encoded matrix, using one-hot encoding:

 ![Alt text](images/vocab.png?raw=true "one hot encoded vocabulary")

-In this representation, if there are N words in the vocabulary, we need a matrix of size NXN.
-This matrix is called a vocabulary matrix.
-Vocabulary matrix forms the look-up table for the word.
+In this representation, if there are N words in the vocabulary, we need a matrix of size N×N. This matrix is called a _vocabulary matrix_.
+The vocabulary matrix forms the look-up table for the word.

-Now, let us try to encode the sentence.
-The Sentence "I hate pizza" will become a matrix shown below.
+Now, let's try to encode discourse.
+The sentence "I hate pizza" will become the following matrix:

 ![Alt text](images/sentence.png?raw=true "sentence encoding")

  If the word is present in the sentence, then the corresponding row of the vocabulary matrix is copied.
-This is the same operation that is performed by the embedding layer of the MXNet (or any other deep learning framework).
+This is the same operation that is performed by the _embedding_ layer of the neural net in MXNet (or any other deep learning framework).
- [Embedding layer](http://mxnet.io/api/python/symbol.html#mxnet.symbol.Embedding) just performs the look up operations and should not be confused with [word-embedding](https://en.wikipedia.org/wiki/Word_embedding).
+ The ["embedding layer"](http://mxnet.io/api/python/symbol.html#mxnet.symbol.Embedding) just performs the look-up operations and should not be confused with [word-embedding](https://en.wikipedia.org/wiki/Word_embedding) (which we'll get to shortly!).

-Can we do better than one-code encoding the vocabulary?
+Can we do better than one-hot encoding the vocabulary?
 Is there a better way to represent the words?
 Word embedding solves this problem.
 Instead of discretizing the words, it provides a continuous representation of words.
 A word embedding matrix can look like the matrix shown below.

 ![Alt text](images/embedding.png?raw=true "embedding matrix")

-Instead of representing the word as an NXN matrix, we represent the words with an N*3 matrix, where '3' is the embedding size.
-So each word can be represented as a 3-dimensional vector, instead of an N dimensional vector.
+Instead of representing the word as an N×N matrix, we represent the words with an N × 3 matrix, where '3' is the embedding size.
+So each word can be represented as a 3-dimensional vector, instead of an N-dimensional vector of constant length ("1").

-Word embedding not only reduces the size of the representation of the vocabulary matrix but tries to bring semantic relationship between words.
-For example, "pizza" and "cake" have nearly similar word embedding vectors since both refer to the type of food.
+Word embedding not only reduces the size of the representation of the vocabulary matrix but tries to encode the semantic relationship between words.
+For example, "pizza" and "cake" have nearly similar word embedding vectors in this vocabulary since both refer to types of food.
 "Love" and "Hate" have the same magnitude in 2nd dimension since they convey feelings but entirely different magnitude in 1st dimension (0.9 and 0.1 respectively) since they convey opposite sentiments.

-These embeddings can be learned by deep neural network automatically during sentiment classification.
-The embedding vector of particular words can be treated as weights that need to be learned by the deep neural network.
-The embedding techniques can be used on images and other data and commonly popularized as [autoencoder](https://en.wikipedia.org/wiki/Autoencoder) networks.
+Where do these vectors come from?
+These embeddings can be learned by your deep neural network automatically during sentiment classification!
+The embedding vectors of particular words can be treated as weights that need to be learned by the deep neural network.
+These embedding techniques can also be used on images and other data; they're commonly referred to as [autoencoder](https://en.wikipedia.org/wiki/Autoencoder) networks.

 ## Convolution on sentences.